Sleepaway Camp III: Teenage Wastland (1989) - Review

 Plot & Thoughts

 Angela (Pamela Springsteen) is back!
 That’s what the movie tells us before the title card drops and shortly after she already claims her first victim with a dump truck that she mysteriously managed to procure.
-Only a year after the events of the previous film, fugitive serial killer Angela Baker assassinates the teen with a terrible Tina Turner wig to impersonate her because this hapless victim was going to be a camp counselor at the very same camp that the murders took place.
+Only a year after the events of the previous film, fugitive serial killer Angela Baker assassinates the teen with a terrible Tina Turner wig to impersonate her because this hapless victim was going to be a camp counselor at the very same camp where the murders took place.
 That’s right, someone bought that same camp, once again, and is trying to turn it back around with a new title and new staff, only a year later.
-I doubt that the red tape involved in purchasing such an infamous property that was still undergoing a murder investigation only a year later would allow this set-up to happen, but whatever.
-The point is, it’s Sleepaway Camp III, and Angela’s got some murdering to do at her favorite setting.
+I doubt that the red tape involved in purchasing such an infamous property that was still undergoing a murder investigation only a year later would allow this setup to happen, but whatever.
+The point is, it’s Sleepaway Camp III, and Angela’s got some murdering to do in her favorite setting.

 11-21-2019 9-27-59 PM.jpg

 Angela arrives at the camp, incognito.
-Along with her, are the other prospective camp counselors consisting of rich white-kids from the country and troubled youths out of juvenile hall.
-They’re all teenagers in their 30’s, but Angela is the only one that anyone comments on being “older looking.”
+Along with her, are the other prospective camp counselors consisting of rich white kids from the country and troubled youths out of juvenile jail.
+They’re all teenagers in their 30s, but Angela is the only one that anyone comments on being “older looking.”
 Her excuse of “extreme drugs” seems to work fine with the new owners and the policeman on duty there, however, and she’s able to blend in as “Maria,” relatively unnoticed.
 The owners decide to divide everyone up into groups for the purposes of “trust exercises” and getting the “staff” to know each other better before the camp officially opens.
 Angela goes off with her group and it’s no time at all until people start fornicating and ruining the sanctity of summer camp.
 Thus, her thirst for vengeance must be quenched.

 You know how the rest of this goes.
 She systematically kills the rest of the staff for one reason or another until there’s only a couple left who happen to be the least sinful of the group.
 I’d argue that the climax is more exciting than the previous movie, but it all is a pretty by-the-numbers follow-up.
 The kills are slightly more creative/ridiculous, but I definitely preferred Sleepaway Camp II.
 The main reason is that Angela, while still a charming presence thanks to Pamela Springsteen, is somewhat sidelined by the other characters in part 3.
 In part 2, every victim was a common archetype without much personality.
-In part 3, they’re all still archetypes, but they’re more extreme versions, which makes them stand out a lot more and prevent Pamela Springsteen from stealing the show like last time.
+In part 3, they’re all still archetypes, but they’re more extreme versions, which makes them stand out a lot more and prevents Pamela Springsteen from stealing the show like last time.

 11-21-2019 9-30-58 PM.jpg